binki/node-babylonjs-blender/README.md

 ## CLI

+Depending on how you use `npm`, the following might be how you obtain this tool:

+    $ npm install -g babylonjs-blender

 The CLI is quite simplified but it does (pointlessly, for now) support batching.
+Just specify all of the files that need to be exported as
+arguments:

     $ node-babylonjs-blender myBlendFile1.blend myBlendFile2.blend